 In most recipes, you can substitute half-and-half for light cream.
-Half-and-half has less butterfat, only between 10.5 and 18 percent, so sauces and gravies will be a bit lighter, but if it's used in baking or as a casserole or side dish ingredient, the difference is negligible.
-You can make your own half-and-half by combining equal parts of whole milk and heavy or whipping cream that has butterfat content between 30 and 36 percent.
+Half-and-half has less butterfat – only between 10.5 and 18 percent – so sauces and gravies will be a bit lighter; but if it's used in baking or as a casserole or side dish ingredient, the difference is negligible.
+Make your own half-and-half by combining equal parts of whole milk and heavy or whipping cream that has butterfat content between 30 and 36 percent.

 Evaporated Milk Alternate

-Evaporated milk is sold in cans and is whole milk that has half the water removed.
-When mixed with equal parts water, it is used to replace whole milk in recipes.
-Regular evaporated milk is a good alternate for light cream.
+Evaporated milk is sold in cans.
+It's whole milk that has half its water content removed.
+When mixed with equal parts water, it replaces whole milk in recipes.
+Regular evaporated milk is a good alternate for light cream, too.
 However, since it has only 8 percent butterfat, it won't thicken as well as light cream.
 To compensate, blend a little flour or cornstarch into evaporated milk to increase its thickening power before adding it to other ingredients.